Purdue University: Stadium Avenue

-Much of the northern part of campus sits on land purchased for the university by industrialist David E. Ross and author and humorist George Ade in the 1920s.
+Much of the northern part of campus sits on land purchased for the university by industrialist David E. Ross and author George Ade in the 1920s.
 Many of Purdue's athletic facilities are there, including Ross–Ade Stadium (American football), Mackey Arena (basketball), and Lambert Fieldhouse (indoor track and field).
 This area also includes the Slayter Center of Performing Arts and Cary Quadrangle, one of the largest all-male housing units in the country.

-Ross is one of three people buried on Purdue's campus, the others being John Purdue and former First Lady of Purdue, Jane Beering.
-Ross's and Beering's grave sites are in a garden atop Slayter Hill just to the west of the Slayter bandshell.
-Beering's husband, former Purdue President Steven Beering, will eventually join her atop the hill.
-Baseball's Alexander Field and other athletic facilities are a mile west of the stadium, at the newer Northwest Athletic Complex.